-In January 1954, RPM issued "Love Only You"/"Real Pretty Mama."
+In January 1954, RPM issued "Love Only You"/"Real Pretty Mama" (as the "Meadow Larks").
 The disc was reviewed on January 9 (with "Love Only You" getting a "good" review).
 Other reviews that week were for the Crickets' "Changing Partners," Wynonie Harris' "Quiet Whiskey," the Quails' "Lonely Star," and Little Willie Littlefield's "Don't Take My Heart, Little Girl."

 The Meadowlarks had a second session for RPM in early 1954, at which they recorded "Pass The Gin," and "LFMST Blues."
 This time, Billy Pruitt showed up to make it a quintet.
 It's possible that, at this session, they backed up Zola Taylor on "Oh!
 My Dear" and "Make Love To Me," since the master numbers are just about contiguous.